BinuBims/capstone_1/README.md

 H0: Covid-19 affects on men and women are the same.
 HA: Covid-19 affects on men and women are different.
 ```
-2. Then, I wanted to see the covid-19 distribution within each gender group
+2. First thing first, I decided to get a sense of covid-19 distribution within each gender group.

 <p align="center">